eeeasonSun/ds340w-trackID3x3/README.md

 The goal is that anyone (instructor / TA) can reproduce the results on a laptop **without running any heavy detection / tracking models**.

 ---
+## My Contributions

+My work on this project focused on post-processing, evaluation, and analysis of multi-object tracking outputs:

+- Developed a Python-based pipeline for processing multi-object tracking data in MOT format.
+- Applied temporal smoothing to player trajectories to reduce frame-to-frame positional noise.
+- Implemented short-track filtering to remove unstable trajectories.
+- Evaluated baseline and refined tracking outputs using TI-HOTA metrics.
+- Compared tracking performance across multiple videos and analyzed the resulting movement trajectories.

 ›